AlexHandy1/personal-website-minimal/content/about.md

 #### Technology and Product Strategy

-Lead commercial teams to conduct analysis to answer complex technology and product strategy questions.
+Lead commercial teams to conduct analysis to answer complex technology and product strategy questions, for example:

-How does broadband coverage and speed differ across the UK? -> Built analysis model integrating public and proprietary data to provide postcode level view of UK broadband network
+* How does broadband coverage and speed differ across the UK? -> Built analysis model integrating public and proprietary data to provide postcode level view of UK broadband network

-How should we roll-out 4G internationally? -> Built financial model for global telecoms provider identifying £750m of potential savings.
+* How should we roll-out 4G internationally? -> Built financial model for global telecoms provider identifying £750m of potential savings.

-How should we design our global media and entertainment cloud computing proposition? -> Conducted external market review and internal technology audit to construct sales proposition that was rolled out to international sales team.
+* How should we design our global media and entertainment cloud computing proposition? -> Conducted external market review and internal technology audit to construct sales proposition that was rolled out to international sales team.